WANGCHEN722/RetNet/README.md

 # RetNet
-a custom retnet implementation with other things
+A custom RetNet implementation with other things.

+It is too inefficient to train large scale models, but it should work with simple sequence learning tasks